A spinal fusion is a surgery to weld together two or more vertebrae. Vertebrae are the bones that make up the spine.

-Complications are rare, but no procedure is completely risk-free.
+Complications are rare, but no procedure is completely free of risk.
 If you are planning to have a spinal fusion, your doctor will review a list of possible complications.
 These may include:

 Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of complications such as: